dscp46/rpt-agent/doc/Protocol.md

   - **Advertisements** SHALL be sent on **port 2**.

 #### Message format
-A RCCP over APRS message is composed as the concatenation of the following:
+A RRCP over APRS message is composed as the concatenation of the following:
   - A 1 byte **Control** (CTL) field, which represents the requested command.
 Value of control word is defined for each command.
   - A variable size **Arguments** (ARG) field.
     - It contains the arguments required by specific commands.